-I do have experience tutoring Latin, beginning in 2011, where I helped direct a small group of college students in reading from Hans Orberg's Lingua Latina: Familia Romana Pars 1.
-This consisted of reading from the text and discussing elementary grammatical forms as we encountered them.
-Currently, I am tutoring a fellow Latinist in developing reading skills at a more advanced level.
-Specifically, we read from Mason Hammond's edition of Plautus' Miles Gloriosus, and discuss odd and/or harder grammatical constructions, then find ways of effectively translating the author's words.
+I have both group and individual tutoring experience.
+I've led a small group of college students in reading from Hans Orberg's Lingua Latina: Familia Romana Pars 1.
+This involved reading from the text and discussing elementary grammatical forms as we encountered them.
+I also have tutored a fellow Latinist in developing reading skills at a more advanced level.
+We read from Mason Hammond's edition of Plautus' Miles Gloriosus, and an edition of Petronius' Cena Trimalchionis, discussing advanced grammatical constructions and effective translation.

-Some Latin authors I've read in their original include: Cicero, Livy, Tacitus, Martial, Erasmus, Plautus, Petronius and Caesar.
+Some Latin authors I've read in their original include: Vergil, Cicero, Suetonius, Livy, Tacitus, Martial, Erasmus, Plautus, Petronius, Lucretius and Caesar.

-Some Greek authors I've read in their original: Herodotus, Homer and Plato.
+Some Greek authors I've read in their original language: Herodotus, Homer, Hesiod and Plato.

 A note on learning materials/texts:

 I use whatever materials are required of the student.
-I myself have used a variety, and thus am able to adapt well to use effectively those materials needed for the student.
-On the other hand, this means I have my own recommendations, if no specific text is required.
+I myself have used a variety, from traditional grammar-heavy resources to inductive readers, and thus am able to adapt well to the student's needs.
+This also means I have my own recommendations, if no specific text is required.

 My take on Latin pedagogy and tutoring in general:

-Everyone is different, thus we all have different strengths, weaknesses and speeds of learning new information.
-I will do my best to accommodate each individual student to his or her learning style.
-That said, in order to learn anything - especially a Classical language - constant practice and determination is crucial on the student's part.
+Everyone is different, thus I will do my best to accommodate each individual student to his or her learning style.
+That said, in order to learn anything - especially a classical language - constant practice and determination is crucial on the student's part.
 Mastering basic grammatical concepts is very important early on, as it eventually will reduce the time needed to think mechanically about what is being read, and allow one to focus more on the translation and beauty of the language.
 I will try to foster this approach in an engaging and effective way.
+Salvete!